HubBucket-Team/blazingdb-ral/README.md

 make
 ```

-## Custom build with dependencies
+## First approach: Custom build with dependencies
 This second approach will reuse your development environment.
-So you just need to pass cmake arguments for installation paths of nvstrings, cudf/libgdf, blazingdb-protocol/cpp, etc.
+So you just need to pass cmake arguments for installation paths of the dependencies you want.

 ```bash
 cd blazingdb-ral